SHOP 55 Health & Wellness Resource Guide

 The state of California has waived the one-week waiting period to access funds if you are unemployed or disabled as a result of COVD-19.
 Click here for more info to see the if you qualify and how to file your claim.

 If you or a loved one are undocumented, check out these resources compiled by the California Youth Immigrant Justice Alliance.
+Click here for more information on financial resources available to DACA recipients during the COVID crisis.

 Mental Health Resources